Las Vegas Personal Injury Lawyer Zachary D. Clayton Describes Electrocution Accidents

 That’s right – zero dollars upfront.
-This is because in most injury civil actions (including a civil action based upon an electrocution injury) your attorney Adam Williams will work on a contingency fee basis.
+This is because in most injury civil actions (including a civil action based upon an electrocution injury) your attorney Zachary D. Clayton will work on a contingency fee basis.
 This type of legal arrangement enables you to hire an experienced Las Vegas personal injury lawyer without having to pay anything out of your own pocket upfront.

 In a contingency fee arrangement, the lawyer’s fees will be deducted from the outcome, whether it be a settlement or jury verdict.
 The exact contingent fee percentage will typically vary based on the type of case and when it gets resolved.

 If you are seriously injured, including an electrocution injury, in an accident, you do not have an unlimited amount of time to take legal action.
 In fact, the clock begins to run on your legal right to pursue financial restitution from the date the accident occurred.
 This is due to the “statute of limitations” which are set forth by the Nevada Legislature.